-Majors with an emphasis on American politics are encouraged to participate in appropriate Washington Semester Programs at the American University or other programs combining practical experience with courses in Washington, D.C.
-See Domestic Study.
+Majors with an emphasis on American politics are encouraged to participate in appropriate programs combining practical experience with courses taken through other institutions.
+Interested students should discuss available options with their advisers or the chair of the department..

 Law office intern; Circuit Court intern; staff aide to a member of Congress; campaign aide.